-John Edward McFadden was born in 1920, to Thomas and Anna McFadden of Carbondale, Pennsylvania.
+John Edward McFadden was born on April 13, 1924 to Thomas and Anna McFadden of Carbondale, Pennsylvania.
 John attended St Rose’s School in Carbondale where he played football and basketball.
 He had five siblings.
 John's father died when he was a teen and his mother moved the family to West Chester to live with their married daughter Mary.
 Mary married George R. Guss of the West Chester Police force.
 Gus later became police chief.

 George obtained employment at the Acme Market as a clerk.
 He was a member of St. Agnes Church and Council 1333 Knights of Columbus.